State of the art dental services

 The clinic was named Public Dental Clinic of the Year, in the Dental Health Services Victoria's Public Oral Health Awards in 2015

-Clinical Director of Dental Services Dr David Whelan emphasises this accolade only inspired he and his team to greater heights since then.
+Clinical Director of Dental Services Dr David Whelan emphasised this accolade had only inspired he and his team to greater heights since.

 “Patients love it - it saves them the round trip of 200km or more.
 Rather than travel to Melbourne, we get them into the chair here in Shepparton and use the intra-oral camera.
-That’s very popular.”
+That’s very popular," Dr Whelan said.

 Students work and live with one another in Shepparton, and are encouraged to explore the Goulburn Valley region and embrace the opportunities available here.